Maggie Porter

-Maggie Porter Cole (1853–1942) was a first-generation-freed slave, and she is most notable as an original member of the Fisk Jubilee Singers, one of only four members to participate in all three of the original tours by the group.
+Maggie Porter Cole (1853–1942) was an American singer and first-generation-freed slave, most notable as an original member of the Fisk Jubilee Singers, one of only four members to participate in all three of the original tours by the group.
 She was known for her vocal talents as a soprano and also worked as a schoolteacher.

 Early life

 Maggie Porter was one of three daughters born in Lebanon, Tennessee to a slave family belonging to Henry Frazier.
 At the start of the Civil War, Frazier moved to Nashville, taking Maggie's family with him, and when Union soldiers took and occupied the city, Frazier freed Maggie and her family after the publication of the Emancipation Proclamation.
 After she attended the Fisk Free Colored School, Maggie worked as a teacher in various country schools (one of which was burned down by the KKK).
 In the winter of 1870, Maggie was asked to sing the title role in Handel's "Cantata of Esther" by George White, a musical and choral director at Fisk.
 Her success in the role led to her being offered a position with the new Fisk Jubilee Singers.